jinzhu/zeal-at-point/README.md

 [Zeal](http://zealdocs.org/) is a simple offline API documentation browser inspired by Dash (OS X app), available for Linux and Windows.

+## Installation

+The recommended way to install is via [MELPA](http://melpa.milkbox.net/) or Marmalade

 ## Usage

 ```lisp